This page will help you understand Washington alcohol laws and avoid expensive fines or even jail. Not to mention time and legal costs.

 Understanding laws is hard.
 They vary from state to state.
 Some vary from county to county.
 They vary from city to city.
 And they change over time.
 They may conflict.
 And court interpretations can confuse.

-Get information or advice about Washington alcohol laws from an expert.
+Get facts or advice about Washington alcohol laws from an expert.
 That is, a lawyer with a license in the state.
 Enforcement practices vary across the state.
-Therefore, it’s a good idea to select one who practices in the locale of concern.
+So it’s a good idea to select one who practices in the locale of concern.

 So now you know more about Washington alcohol laws than do most residents of the State!

-Also, do you know of any item that should be added?
-If so, please contact hansondj (at sign) Potsdam (period) edu/.
-In fact, readers help improve this website.
-So thank you for helping!
+Also, do you know of any fact that should be added?
+If so, please contact hansondj (at sign) Potsdam (dot) edu/.
+Thank you for your help!